What is Wi-Fi 7?

 What is the difference between Wi-Fi 7 and Wi-Fi 6E?

 Wi-Fi 6E and Wi-Fi 7 both take advantage of the 6GHz band.
-However, Wi-Fi 7 is based on the proposed IEEE 802.11be standard while Wi-Fi 6E is based on IEEE 802.11ax.
+However, Wi-Fi 7 is based on the IEEE 802.11be standard while Wi-Fi 6E is based on IEEE 802.11ax.

-Wi-Fi 7 will also feature:
+Wi-Fi 7 also features:

 • 320 MHz bandwidth channels